⭒ The AI Security Market Has an Offensive-Defensive Mismatch

 - Does it reduce manual triage labor?

-Evaluations for offensive security tools are objective and atomic: "Did you find the vulnerability?
+As much as I find offensive security tools difficult to evaluate, we're blessed that offensive security evaluations are objective and atomic: "Did you find the vulnerability?
+Yes/no?
+Does the PoC work?
 Yes/no?"

-Meanwhile, defensive security tools are harder to build and harder to sell.
+Meanwhile, defensive security tools are hard to evaluate and hard to distribute.
 You can't demo them at a conference, you can't publish impressive benchmark numbers, and you have to integrate with each customer's individual workflow and prove you're reducing their manual labor, which takes a lot of glue work per customer.

-I'm particularly interested in companies transitioning from stage 1 to stage 2.
+To fill in the missing 95%, I'm particularly interested in companies transitioning from Stage 1 to Stage 2.
 These are companies that have reached sufficient scale to care about security but are just building out their first security hires.
-They're figuring out blue team operations, like how to handle incident response, how to triage incoming reports, how to coordinate remediation across engineering teams.
-This is where defensive tools, AI-assisted or not, could have the highest impact, helping these teams establish efficient processes from the start.
+They're figuring out blue team operations for the first time, and this is where defensive tools, AI-assisted or not, could have the highest impact, helping these teams establish efficient processes from the start.

 Going Forward